Archive setup

 What this does

 Drop files in, set a custom archive name, and download a single ZIP.
-Runs in your browser, so it works on Chromebooks and locked-down corporate laptops where you can't install software.
+This free ZIP file maker runs entirely in your browser, so it works on Chromebooks and locked-down corporate laptops where you can't install software.
 Every modern OS (Windows, macOS, iOS, Android, Linux, ChromeOS) opens ZIP natively.

 Drop or browse to add any combination of files — documents, images, videos, code.
 No file count limit, individual files can be hundreds of MB.
 They all stay on your device.